Vampire/command-framework/readme/README_template.md

 Prerequisites
 -------------
 * Java 8+
-* At least one of the supported [message frameworks](#supported-message-frameworks) unless an own `CommandHandler` is used; without one there will be no error, but this framework will simply have nothing to do
+* At least one of the supported [message frameworks](#supported-message-frameworks) unless a custom `CommandHandler` is used; without one there will be no error, but this framework will simply have nothing to do
 * An implementation of CDI that implements CDI $cdiVersion like [Weld SE][Weld SE Website]
 * [Optional] ANTLR runtime $antlrVersion if the [`ParameterParser`][ParameterParser JavaDoc] is used